akruszewski/gibl/manuscript/chapter3.md

 For example, this block makes a transaction from `"Boro"` to `"You"` with the value of `"a book"`, with a timestamp `1`.

+I> ### Definition 3
+I>
+I> SHA is a hashing algorithm which takes an input and produces a hash value.

 Next, we will implement a procedure that calculates a block's hash.
-We will use the SHA[^ch4n2] hashing algorithm.
+We will use the SHA hashing algorithm.
 Here's how we can do that:

 ```racket
 (define (calculate-block-hash previous-hash timestamp transaction nonce)